arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_vertex_create_http_examples.md

 The name of the graph.

 @RESTBODYPARAM{options,object,optional,vertex_options}
-Additional options for the vertex to add.
+Additional options for the vertex collection to add.

 @RESTSTRUCT{satellites,vertex_options,array,optional,}
 Only has effect in Enterprise Edition and it is required if isSmart is true.